alinex/node-book/doc/develop/atom.md

 - atom-ternjs - auto completion
 - autocomplete-modules - for require/import auto completion
 - linter-eslint - included linting
+- flow-ide - to lint and highlight flow syntax

 Also there are language and linter plugins for nearly every language and script you use.